tomtt/GroenSubscription/README.md

 1. Execute `rake db:create RAILS_ENV=test && rake db:migrate RAILS_ENV=test`
 2. Run the following command: `rspec spec/`
 3. All the test suite should pass and show a green cascade of lines

+#### Explanation

+I decided to use this set of technology tools because it's the one I have more experience with and allows to build simple web applications with.
+In the case of Ruby on Rails 5.1 for example, it has improved to integrate almost seamlesly with webpack to support the new JS frameworks out there.
+In the case of `ReactJS` it has been much more easier to integrate with it and to manage the JS libraries that what it was available just one or two years ago: *react-rails*.

+On the implementation, I went for the simplest solutions as for example, for handling the data storage I just used the out of the box provided database which can be used only in development environment.
+In the case of the API endpoints; the `subscription` fields and the fields for the `address` are structured according to the specification, however, in the internals of the API, they don't have a model/table for each one, therefore some field massaging is done on the backend to adjust the structure to be stored on a single table: subscriptions.
+In this case, the current solution would only support an address per subscription, as requested on the challenge description, even though the structuring of the fields on the subscription-address could imply a possibility of supporting multiple addresses on the subscription.

+The validation of data is covered at the three important levels: client side (JS), backend API(ORM layer) and database layer, for the fields that require it.

+The website is responsive using Twitter bootstrap directly and the styles defined on [this](https://vandebron.github.io/styleguide) Vandebron style guide.